user315-adv0/BOORG/README.md

 Minimal, fast Chrome MV3 extension that scans your bookmarks, fetches page metadata, extracts tags, and helps you organize links under a single `SORTED` folder.

+## Current Version: 0.2.0

+### What's New:
+- ✅ Independent sorting options (1-4) with proper logic
+- ✅ Flat mode dominates other options
+- ✅ No more Topics/Processed folders - only SORTED
+- ✅ Enhanced export with analytics and visualizations
+- ✅ Fixed canvas rendering and data handling

 ## Features

 - Scan all bookmarks and fetch title/description with timeouts and parallelism